clairedavid/ml_in_hep/week1/NN1_modelRep.md

 ## Connecting artificial neurons

 ### Layers
 Now that we saw the artificial neuron, let's see how they can model complex data patterns while connecting them.
-Alike their organic counterparts where neurons are organized in consecutive layers, artificial neural networks contains different layers:
+Alike their organic counterparts where neurons are organized in consecutive layers, artificial neural networks are arranged in layers, where neurons in each layer receive input from the previous layer and pass their output to the subsequent layer.

 ````{prf:definition}
 :label: nnlayerdef